AhKose/microservice_maintainability_assessment/Dataset 3/README.md

 # Augmented Dataset

-The augmented microservice dataset are given.
-This dataset contain 760 microservices and their corresponding metrics, clusters and labels.
+The augmented microservice dataset is given.
+This dataset contains 760 microservices and their corresponding metrics, clusters and labels.
 The layout of the table are presented below and can also be found in [Augmented.xlsx](https://github.com/AhKose/Quality-Analysis/blob/main/Dataset%203/Augmented.xlsx).

 | Ms Number | Lines of Code | Number of Methods | Average Complexity | Granulity NoC/MS | Service Call Ratio | Class Dependency | Label | Cluster |
 |-----------|---------------|-------------------|--------------------|------------------|--------------------|------------------|-------|---------|